-Born and raised in East Texas.
-Shawn Carney had always thought he would be in the ministry one day.
-But 2001 graduate of TK Gorman, never saw himself at the forefront of one of the most controversial issues of our time.
+Born and raised in East Texas, Shawn Carney had always thought he would be in the ministry one day.
+But the 2001 graduate of Bishop TK Gorman High School never saw himself at the forefront of one of the most controversial issues of our time.

 "Actually all through high school I wanted to be a priest.
 And when I decided not to do that and go to Texas A&M University I got very involved with a local pro-life organization there," remembers Coalition for Life Director Shawn Carney.
 "And I remember my girlfriend now wife taking me out to pray at the local Planned Parenthood there when they were doing abortions.
 And it was a very powerful experience for me."